yoctoproject/poky/documentation/dev-manual/new-recipe.rst

    continuing with the build.

-This final example is a bit more complicated and is from the ``meta/recipes-sato/rxvt-unicode/rxvt-unicode_9.20.bb`` recipe.
+This final example is a bit more complicated and is from the :oe_git:`rxvt-unicode </openembedded-core/tree/meta/recipes-sato/rxvt-unicode>` recipe.
 The example's :term:`SRC_URI` statement identifies multiple files as the source files for the recipe: a tarball, a patch file, a desktop file, and an icon::

    SRC_URI = "http://dist.schmorp.de/rxvt-unicode/Attic/rxvt-unicode-${PV}.tar.bz2 \